What Are The Bankruptcy Alternatives In Canada

 Simply put, declaring Bankruptcy is a legal process that breaks the deadlock between creditors (who rightfully want to be paid) and the debtors (who can’t pay).
 A Trustee in Bankruptcy is appointed to manage things and protect everyone’s rights.

 There are a thousand questions and concerns about bankruptcy.
 “Will I lose all my assets?” or “Will I have to go to court?” are normal concerns.
-The answers, however are not standard.
+The answers, however, are not standard.
 They vary from one set of circumstances to another, though most people don’t lose their furniture or personal belongings.
-The only way to find out is have a Trustee assess your situation.
+The only way to find out is by having a Trustee assess your situation.
 There is no substitute for this Assessment!

 We DO NOT charge for this assessment consultation.
 To find out what are the bankruptcy alternatives in Canada, please contact our office.